abida3564/AI-project/README.md

 # AI-project
-It's about dinosaur and egg finding game
+It's about dinosaur and egg finding game.